Trails at Boston Nature Center

 Good to Know: A boardwalk at the far end of the trail is a favorite birdwatching spot.

 All Persons Sensory Trail

 Details: Overlapping with the three other trails, this one mile universally accessible loop follows a wide, primarily level crushed stone path.
 The 12 interpretive stops can be enjoyed via audio guide, braille, or print.

-Good to know: The trail may be traveled in either direction, starting at the front or rear of the Boston Nature Center.
-Learn more
+Good to Know: The trail may be traveled in either direction, starting at the front or rear of the Boston Nature Center.

-Visit our nature play area and have fun digging, building, climbing, creating art & music, and more!
+Visit our Nature Play Area (aka the Nature Nook) and have fun digging, building, climbing, creating art & music, and more!